Outreach & Education

 FFM Heritage Arts Hub

 Try your hand, share your expertise and meet new people at our art, craft and heritage workshops and drop-in events.
 We aim to host rag rug and lace-making-making events, drawing workshops, playground and street game sessions, quilt and coverlet groups, children, family and intergenerational events.
-Recent and upcoming events at the museum include:
+In our 2017 season, events at the museum included:

 Themed group and special interest talks